The iFi Audio xDSD is a bold new portable amp and DAC design by the English company and set to go head to head with the FiiO Q5. It is priced at $399.

 Warranty / Instruction guide

 Last time around I had a gripe on the lack of a decent OTG cable option on the Nano iDSD BL.
 Nothing has changed this time around which is a shame as they cost only a few $$ to throw one in and would make a big difference.
-The lack of CCK Apple connector is understandable as they cost a lot more.
+The lack of CCK Apple connectors is understandable as they cost a lot more.

 The smart addition is the little set of velcro strips that negate the need for rubber bands to stack the xDSD to a source.
 This is especially useful if your source is a touchscreen device such as a smartphone.
 It makes for a more refined stacking solution without those bands covering half the screen.